 This plenary session, featuring CDC and RWHAP grant recipients, focused on innovation in HIV care, specifically the integration of HIV prevention and care and treatment systems and interventions, and RWHAP innovative approaches to program and service delivery.

-Harold Phillips, Director of the HRSA HAB Office of Training and Capacity Development, presented context for the panel by summarizing HRSA HAB priorities to operationalize NHAS 2020 and PEPFAR 3.0 such as building leadership and partnerships; integrating care/prevention; and focusing on key hard-hit populations.
+Harold Phillips, Director of the HRSA HAB Office of Training and Capacity Development, presented context for the panel by summarizing HRSA HAB priorities to operationalize NHAS 2020 and PEPFAR 3.0.
+He addressed building leadership and partnerships, integrating care/prevention, and focusing on key hard-hit populations.
 Examples of operationalizing these priorities include new cooperative agreements, enhanced collaborations with federal partners (e.g., HUD/HOPWA), and new data collaborative efforts.

 CDC High-Impact HIV Prevention

-Jonathan Mermin, Director of the CDC National Center on HIV, Viral Hepatitis, STD, and Tuberculosis Prevention, discussed the CDC’s High-Impact HIV Prevention efforts, putting these initiatives into the context of our nation being “at a better time in HIV prevention than we have ever been before, with fewer new HIV infections” and many new interventions.
+Jonathan Mermin, Director of the CDC National Center on HIV, Viral Hepatitis, STD, and Tuberculosis Prevention, discussed the CDC’s High-Impact HIV Prevention efforts.
+These initiatives were concieved in the context of our nation being “at a better time in HIV prevention than we have ever been before, with fewer new HIV infections” and many new interventions.

 Mermin highlighted select CDC high-impact prevention projects, which focus on targeting this key data point: 9 of 10 new infections are attributable to those who are undiagnosed or not in medical care.
 Mermin outlined several initiatives: the Care and Prevention in the United States (CAPUS) project; the Young Men Who Have Sex With Men (YMSM) and Young Transgender Persons of Color projects; and Partnerships for Care (P4C), the latter being a collaborative effort with HRSA.